canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 The `AlwaysAvailableStockService` fake is there to provide a value for our test.
 It's a stub.
 And, the `FakePaymentGateway` is used to assert that the `OrderService` called the method to charge a credit card.
 It's a mock.
 Actually, we could call it `MockPaymentGateway`.

-Again, stubs provides values and mocks are used to assert. **Use fakes when in your unit tests when you depend on external systems you don't control**.
+Again, stubs provides values and mocks are used to assert.

+**When to use fakes in our tests?** Use fakes when in your unit tests when you depend on external systems you don't control.
 For example, third-party APIs and message queues.
 Assert the right call were made or the right messages were sent.

 Notice, we used the `UnitOfWork_Scenario_ExpectedResult` naming convention in our test.
 For the expect result part, we used the keyword "Calls".
 It shows we expect the `OrderService` to call a payment gateway to charge credit cards.